UniqueLauncher/unique-servers/README.md

 # unique-servers

-This repository provides server mappings for the Unique Client, allowing servers to have enhanced icons, banners, and metadata displayed in the client.
+This repository provides server mappings for the Unique Client, allowing servers to have enhanced icons, banners, and metadata displayed in the client and later on the website.

 ## What is this?